mautrix/docs/maubot/usage/encryption.md

 `python-olm`, `pycryptodome` and `unpaddedbase64`).
 The Docker image has all optional dependencies installed by default.

-It is strongly recommended to use Postgres for the crypto database, as the pickle storage can get corrupted easily.

 ## Getting a fresh device ID
 When using maubot with encryption, you must have an access token and a device ID that haven't been used in an e2ee-capable client.
 In other words, you can't take